ParticulaCode/GoCubeUnityPlugin/README.md

 ---

-* [Test Scene](https://github.com/ParticulaCode/GoCubeAPI/Assets/Sample Scenes/GoCubeTestScene) - Connect to GoCube, display a virtual cube that is a mirror of the physical cube.
+* GoCubeExampleSDK - Connect to a GoCube, then it will display a virtual cube that is a mirror of the physical cube.
 The sample contains some easy API calls.

+Just open a Unity project and select the folder that contains the 'Assets' and 'ProjectSettings' folders.
+Open the GoCubeConnectionScene scene (switch to Android or iOS platform) and run the example.
+NOTE: You must run the project in debug mode ("Development Build" checked)

 ## Adding GoCube to a New or Existing Project